 For example, if you intentionally swing a punch at someone else and miss, you are committing assault.
-However, if you make contact with the other’s face and causes serious physical injury, you are committing assault and battery.
+However, if you make contact with the other’s face and cause serious physical injury, you are committing assault and battery.

 How Is Assault and Battery Defined?